xamidev/blankcpu/README.md

 ## Known bugs

-- (possibly) JEQ is inop
 - If you find one, please open an issue.
+Contributions are highly appreciated!